-&lt;sup>40 The minimum Basic Contribution for each DCP is the higher of HK\$50,000 or HK\$50,000 for each trading right held by it.
+41 The minimum Basic Contribution for each DCP is the higher of HK\$50,000 or HK\$50,000 for each trading right held by it.
 For each GCP, the minimum Basic Contribution required is the higher of HK\$150,000 or the aggregate of HK\$50,000 for each trading right held by the GCP and HK\$50,000 for each NCP which clears through the GCP.

-&lt;sup>41 It is pursuant to the Memorandum of Understanding between the SFC and HKEX on matters relating to SFC Oversight, Supervision of Exchange Participants and Market Surveillance, dated 20 February 2001.
+It is pursuant to the Memorandum of Understanding between the SFC and HKEX on matters relating to SFC Oversight, Supervision of Exchange Participants and Market Surveillance, dated 20 February 2001.

-- 4.31 ChinaClear applying to be a China Connect Clearing House must satisfy the following requirements: - (a) be an ATS provider authorized by the SFC under Section 95 of the SFO; - (b) be a clearing house duly authorised by relevant regulators in Mainland China to provide securities clearing and settlement services to its participants; - (c) be of good financial standing and integrity; - (d) satisfy any regulatory conditions specified by the SFC under the SFO or in relation to its authorization as an ATS provider by the SFC; - (e) have a valid binding and effective CSD and Clearing Links Agreement with HKSCC; and - (f) meet all other relevant participation requirements as HKSCC may prescribe from time to time.
+- (d) satisfy any regulatory conditions specified by the SFC under the SFO or in relation to its authorization as an ATS provider by the SFC; - (e) have a valid binding and effective CSD and Clearing Links Agreement with HKSCC; and - (f) meet all other relevant participation requirements as HKSCC may prescribe from time to time.